lukeylunchbox/vimport/README.md

 With more time available, I'd like to create the proposed live update messaging service to allow proposers to communicate with users and vice versa.

-I'd also like to offer a selection of different items with each proposal as opposed to the current one item.

-It is very easy for Chinese factories to pack multiple items in one container as long as they are produced at the same place.
+I'd also like to offer a selection of different items with each proposal as opposed to the current one item as is very easy for Chinese factories to pack multiple items in one container as long as they are produced at the same place.